vinhnghiemcr/u2_lesson_express_middleware/README.md

 )
 ```

-Test this endpoint with either `insomnia` or `postman` and you'll see our `console.log` in the terminal and a response returned to your http client.
+Test this endpoint with `insomnia` and you'll see our `console.log` in the terminal and a response returned to your HTTP client.

 You've just built your own middleware!

 ## You Do

-Create 4 routes, one for each `http` method.
-Each route should have their own middleware function that `console.log`'s the type of `http` method the route is for.
-Create a function after your middleware that sends a response saying: `the http type of {httpType} request is complete`.
+Create 4 routes, one for each `HTTP` method.
+Each route should have their own middleware function that `console.log`'s the type of `HTTP` method the route is for.
+Create a function after your middleware that sends a response saying: `the HTTP type of {httpType} request is complete`.

 ## Recap

 In this lesson we built and utilized middleware.
-We implemented 3rd part middleware like `cors` and `body-parser`.
+We implemented 3rd part middleware like `cors`.
 We also built our own middleware functions.
 Remember `middleware` functions are functions that execute as long as there is a `next` function in the request stack.

 ## Resources